LaplaceNet: A Hybrid Graph-Energy Neural Network for Deep Semi-Supervised Classification: Results and Discussion

 which can be viewed as the performance ratio with and without data augmentation.
 We consider both the augmentation invariance of our model with respect to the fully labelled training and test data in order to give a full picture of the model's invariance, but we still only use a subset of the labelled data for training.

-In Fig \ref{Fig:batchvsview} we present our findings.
+In Fig~\ref{Fig:batchvsview} we present our findings.
 We found that naively scaling the number of optimisation steps without changing the hyperparameters led to the model diverging as we spent too many epochs at a high learning rate.
 Therefore, we provide results for the other two considered techniques which can be directly compared.
 As theorised in Section III we find that increasing the number of augmentation samples decreased the sensitivity of the model's predictions to augmentation on both the training and test data.An almost identical effect was found by scaling the batch size.
 However, the major difference between the two is their effect on Top-1 error rate.
 We found scaling the batch size offered no improvement to Top-1 error, in-fact the largest batch size offered the worst outcome, whilst increasing the number of augmentation samples noticeably improved the model's accuracy.
 Additionally as theorised in Section III, we see that the gain in performance from $n_a = 1 \rightarrow 3$ is much greater than $n_a = 3 \rightarrow 5$, supporting our statements regarding the exponential bound in probability.

+To further test the limits of augmentation averaging we ran additional experiments with $n_a = [7,10] $ with 4k labels on the CIFAR-10 dataset and present these results in Table \ref{tab:ablation-further}.
+We see that increasing $n_a$ above five led to small improvements in Top-1 Error and minimal changes in test data augmentation invariance, agreeing with the prior theoretical predictions.

-These results suggests that scaling the number of augmentation samples could be a great option for semi-supervised models using suitable strong augmentations.
+Together these results suggests that scaling the number of augmentation samples could be a great option for semi-supervised models using suitable strong augmentations.